alancameronwills/localmap/README.md

 42. *Discoverable UI for adding movies.
 (Currently: Put a link of the form https://youtu.be/... in the caption of a photo.)*
 8. *Highlighted title field in editing mode.*
 19.	*Tag prompts.
 On closing an edit, if there are no tags selected, a prompt appears.*
+18. *Links inserted in text work as links in viewer.*
 20. !
 Edits by admin shouldn't change user attribution.
 13. Downsize existing photos.
 8. New stuff report.
 Emailed to admins of a project.